jaredatch/bbPress-Genesis-Extend/readme.txt

 Contributors: jaredatch
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AD8KTWTTDX9JL
 Tags: bbpress, genesis
-Requires at least: 3.3
+Requires at least: 3.6
-Tested up to: 3.4.x
+Tested up to: 3.6
-Stable tag: 0.8.2
+Stable tag: 1.0.2

 Provides basic compatibility with bbPress and the Genesis Framework with a few extra goodies.

 == Description ==

-**This plugin is for bbPress 2.1+ and Genesis 1.8+**.

 bbPress and the Genesis Framework are both fantastic additions to any WordPress site.
 However, depending on your setup they don't always play nice right away.